Breast Reduction Surgery Explained

 - Pack supportive bras or garments as recommended by your surgical team

-Documentation And Aftercare
+Documents And Aftercare Planning

 - Confirm how to contact your team after hours and what to do if symptoms change